rishavs/nippy/README.md

 - 1 based indexing by default, but allow devs to change this

+- state machine as a first class citizen. think a directional enum where values can only go in the defined direction

 Memory Management;

 - Manual to start with. see https://www.microsoft.com/en-us/research/wp-content/uploads/2017/03/kedia2017mem.pdf